How an IR-5 Visa Can Help Your Parents Move to the US

 Additionally, an attorney can help you gather the necessary documents and provide legal advice on problems such as criminal records or problems with prior applications.
 They can also represent you at your interview and in any appeal hearings.

-Having an experienced attorney by your side can make a big difference in the success of your application for an IR-5 visa.
+Having an experienced immigration law office in Chicago, IL by your side can make a big difference in the success of your application for an IR-5 visa.
 It’s worth taking the time to find an attorney who will be able to provide you with the best legal representation and advice for your case.

 Scott D. Pollock and Associates Are Experts at Family Immigration